karaggeorge/mac-windows/README.md

-Mac Windows
-==
+# mac-windows

-Provide information about Application Windows running and activate and Application.
+> Provide information about Application Windows running and activate and Application.

 **Important:** This package does not work on Windows or Linux

+Requires macOS 10.12 or later. macOS 10.13 or earlier needs to download the [Swift runtime support libraries](https://support.apple.com/kb/DL1998).

 ## Instalation